How to Borrow Assets

 The interest that accrues each block is added to a user's borrow position, meaning their borrow position slowly grows over time in proportion to the APY.
 To pay back this accrued interest, a user simply pays back a portion of their loan.

 In essence, borrowing allows people to access the value of their assets while still holding on to them.
-For example, assume you have some ETH but need USD to pay for a car.
-Instead of selling that ETH, you could use it as collateral and borrow USD against it.
+For example, assume you have some ETH but need BNB to pay for a car.
+Instead of selling that ETH, you could use it as collateral and borrow BNB against it.
 Then, if ETH goes up in value, you can sell the ETH for more and repay the loan, pocketing the difference.
 Of course, there are other use-cases, usually of a financial nature:

 Enter a short position on a token Leverage a long position on a token Borrow a token for a lucrative liquidity mining opportunity while limiting exposure to the token